dali-lab/simple-contact-server/README.md

 2. Front-end setup
 -------------------

-In your form html code specify the following:
+Your form html can be something like this:

     html
     <form action="https://<YOUR_HEROKU_APP>.herokuapp.com/send">